Mars Exploration Science Goals

 Mars 2020: Perseverance Rover

-The Mars 2020 mission Perseverance rover is the first step of a roundtrip journey to return Mars samples to Earth.
+The Mars 2020 mission Perseverance rover is the first step of a journey that would return Mars samples to Earth.
 (2020-present)

 Rovers, helicopters, and rockets on Mars showing the robots that would collect and return a Mars sample